 Perfect conditions for armchair philosophy.
-Free from the daily grind, our mind wanders into the realm of inquiry and we start a socratic dialogue with ourselves.
+Free from the daily grind, our mind wanders into the realm of inquiry.
 Today was one such day for a good friend of mine.
-Prodded by a poignant short story – work of another close friend – about a little girl working as a house-maid and unable to attend school, he was forced to think over the widely discussed idea of income inequality.
+Prodded by a poignant short story about a little girl working as a housemaid and unable to attend school, he was forced to think of the widely discussed idea of income inequality.

 The thought that struck him was rather an obvious, and old, one.
-The relative importance of money for the rich and the poor.
+It was that the relative importance of money is different for the rich and the poor.
 A hundred rupee note has an entirely different value for a poor man than for a rich.
 The only source of food vs. a bottle of beer.

 It is a fact that the poor spend a large share, sometimes almost all, of their daily income on essentials like food and shelter.
-The same is not true for the rich.
-Rich spend a very small fraction of their income on essentials.
+The same is not true for the rich, who spend a very small fraction of their income on essentials.
 Their spending habits primarily include discretionary spending towards non-essentials.